Comparative Performance of the AVL Tree and Three Variants of the Red-Black Tree: AVL Tree

-Rebalancing is achieved via one of four rotations that perform cyclical exchange of two or three nodes.
-The four rotations comprise the left-left (LL) and right-right (RR) single rotations that exchange two nodes and the left-right (LR) and right-left (RL) double rotations that exchange three nodes.
-Weiss provides a detailed discussion of rotation \cite{Weiss}.
+One of four distinct rotation operations cyclically exchanges the nodes.
+The four rotation operations are the left-left (LL) and right-right (RR) single rotations that exchange two nodes, and the left-right (LR) and right-left (RL) double rotations that exchange three nodes \cite{Wirth} \cite{Drozdek} \cite{Weiss}.